 - Preheat oven to 350° F. Line two baking sheets with parchment paper.

 - Blend walnuts in food processor until ground into a fine meal.
-Add canola oil, and blend until dough is the consistency of natural peanut butter.
+Add avocado oil, and blend until dough is the consistency of natural peanut butter.
 Transfer to a bowl.

 - Whisk together brown sugar and 1/2 cup water in small saucepan and boil.
 Pour sugar-water mixture over walnut butter, add vanilla and stir until smooth.

 - Whisk flour, soda, salt and cinnamon in separate bowl.
 Stir flour mixture into walnut mixture and allow to cool.

 - Once cooled, mix in oats and chocolate chips.

 - Roll into 2-inch balls and flatten slightly on baking sheet.
 Bake 8 to 10 minutes, until lightly browned.
 Cool 5 minutes, and enjoy.

 Makes 30 cookies